Toucaan/toucaan.research/README.md

 You see Toucans are aggressive little birds that symbolize beauty and strength.
 We are going to base our framework on this highly social and resilient bird to implement a structure that covers all the wilderness on web.
 Ocassionally, though rarely, we might even spar with other CSS frameworks using a mean oversized bill.

-Qualitatively speaking, the intent of Toucaan is to weed out all the unwanted CSS that your web app doesn't need anymore.
+Qualitatively speaking, the intent of Toucaan is to weed out all the unwanted CSS that your web app doesn't need.

 In many ways Toucaan is *not* a CSS framework to begin with.
 It is a journey towards finding a newer pattern (or *none at all*) for styling our application in a way that scales.
 We are relying heavily on the most important lessons we discovered during design and development of other frameworks.